clemensv/messaging/README.md

   aggregates of input eventsor it might be a join of multiple streams or streams with reference data.
 Contrary to brokers, aggregators will consider the content of events.
+* **Schema** - A formal description of the structure of the content of a message or event.
+Schemas are used to validate the content of messages and events and to help with the interpretation of the content.
+Schemas are often versioned and evolve over time.
+Schemas are often shared between producers and consumers to ensure that the content is understood correctly.

 ## Presentation Folder